butschi84/F2S/README.md

 contains the running pods managed by F2S
 ## Gitops (CRDs Config)
+F2SFunctions are managed by CRDs (bring your own Gitops)

+## High Availability
-F2SFunctions are managed by CRDs (bring your own Gitops) We use a redundant setup of 2 F2S Pods.
-Metrics go to a prometheus instance
+We use a redundant setup of 2 F2S Pods.

+## Autoscaling
+All Metrics go to the prometheus instance.
+The plan is to use it with autoscaler on k8s

 # Configuration
 ## CRDs functions.f2s.opensight.ch